optimizely/nuclear-js/docs/src/docs/02-getters.md

 Getters provide an incredibly powerful mechanism to both evaluate and observe any piece of application state or composite state.
-Behind getters is a powerful caching mechanism that memoizes computation, and will only reevaluate when the underlying depdenncies change.
+Behind getters is a powerful caching mechanism that memoizes computation, and will only reevaluate when the underlying dependencies change.

-In the next section we will take this full circle and hook up our application state to components
+In the next section we will take this full circle and hook up our application state to components.

 #### [Next: Hooking up to React](./03-hooking-up-to-react.html)